Cohomological Methods in Intersection Theory: Characteristic classes

-\end{cor} \begin{proof} Using the fact that the Verdier duality functor $\mathbf{D}$ exchanges $*$'s and $!$'s as well as Theorem \ref{abstract kunneth}, we see that it is sufficient to prove the analogous formula obtained by considering functors of the form $(f\times g)^*$ and $f^*$, $g^*$, which is obvious. \end{proof} \begin{cor} Let $X$ be a scheme together with $M,N\in\DM_{h,lc}(X,\Lambda)$.
-If we denote by $\Delta:X\to X\times X$ the diagonal map, then
+\end{rem} \begin{cor} Let us consider $f:U\to X$ and $g:V\to Y$, together with $M\in DM_{h,lc}(X,\Lambda)$ and $N\in DM_{h,lc}(Y,\Lambda)$.
+Then \end{cor} \begin{proof} For any separated morphism of finite $a$, the functor $a^!$ commutes with small colimits (since, they are exact, it is sufficient to prove that they commutes with small sums, which is asserted by \cite[Cor.~5.5.14]{CD4}).
+It is thus sufficient to prove this formula for constructible motivic sheaves.
+Using the fact that the Verdier duality functor $\mathbf{D}$ exchanges $*$'s and $!$'s as well as Theorem \ref{abstract kunneth}, we see that it is sufficient to prove the analogous formula obtained by considering functors of the form $(f\times g)^*$ and $f^*$, $g^*$, which is obvious. \end{proof} \begin{cor} Let $X$ be a scheme together with $M,N\in\DM_{h,lc}(X,\Lambda)$.
+If we denote by $\Delta:X\to X\times X$ the diagonal map, then \end{cor} We have indeed: